How to Prepare for FSMA Compliance Audits

 Conduct internal audits to identify food vulnerabilities within your processes, from receiving ingredients to serving finished meals.
 What are your food safety risks?
 Are your preventive controls still relevant to ensure compliance?

-By knowing where your current food safety standing is, you can develop a stronger plan that can easily pass regulatory audits.
+When you know where your current food safety standing is, you can develop a stronger plan that can easily pass regulatory audits.

 2. Create an FSMA Compliance Checklist